Professional Advancement Catered to You

 Programs of Study

 We currently provide two convenient locations.
 Our main one is at the Tulane University campus in Uptown New Orleans.
 We also have a campus in Elmwood, Louisiana.
 Most of our programs are available at both locations, with many programs and courses offered online.

-Our areas of study include Applied Computing Systems and Technology, General Legal Studies, Media Arts, Emergency and Security Studies, Humanities, Applied Business, Kinesiology, and Social Sciences.
+Our areas of study include Digital Design, Information Technology, General Legal Studies, Emergency and Security Studies, Humanities, Applied Business, Kinesiology, and Social Sciences.

 Along with our bachelor’s and master’s degree options, students who have already obtained their degrees may further build skills through one of our post-baccalaureate certificate programs.